PabloEsGaspar/Quote-Conversion/README.md

 ## User Instructions
 Email HTML files to <quote.conversion@gmail.com>.
 Emails limited to **ONE ATTACHMENT PER EMAIL**.
 Additional attachments from the same email will be ignored.
 Expect to receive response email between 30 seconds and 3 minutes after intital email is sent.

-## Known Bugs
-Emails to <quote.conversion@gmail.com> might get marked as spam, in which case they will not be seen by the program.
-To avoid being marked as spam: send Gaspar Tonnesen a list of sender email addresses and filters will be added to keep emails from those addresses out of the spam folder.

-## Support
-Contact developer to fix bugs, answer questions, add functionality, etc.. <br />Developer: Gaspar Tonnesen - gaspartonnesen@gmail.com - 480-751-7157

 ## Project Skeleton
 Language: Python 3.7.9<br />
 Deployment Environment: Heroku - Cloud Platform as a Service <br />